dsu-arl/pace-python-dojo/loops/for/DESCRIPTION.md

 '''
 Fun tip!
-You can use end='' to change how python prints, the default is end='\n' to print a special secret newline character
+You can use end='' to change how python prints, the default is end='\n' to print a special secret newline character You won't need to use this for this challenge, we just didn't want you to have to scroll alot to read the example output :)
 '''

 for number in range(5):